ChristofferNorgaard/RabitGame/README.md

 # RabitGame
-Front end-made by Matic Vrščaj
+Front end-made by Matic Vrščaj.

-Modifed by Jakob Kralj
+Modifed by Jakob Kralj.

-Back-end by Jakob Kralj
+Back-end by Jakob Kralj.

 Made on PTR 2019